lavague-ai/LaVague/docs/docs/contributing/contributing.md

 # LaVague Guide for Contributors 🌊

-🫵 We need your help to build effective LAMs and make the LaVague community flourish!
+**We need your help to build effective Large Action Models & an awesome framework & tooling around them!**

 🤗 We really appreciate all contributions, from bug reports, to sharing research with us, to direct additions to our codebase.